rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Ubuntu.md

 Update enterprise_skc.conf with the following
   - Enterprise system IP address
   - SAN List (a list of ip address and hostname for the Enterprise system)
+  - Network Port numbers for CMS, AAS, SCS, SQVS and KBS
   - Install Admin credentials
   - Database name, Database username and passwords for AAS and SCS services
   - Intel PCS Server API URL and API Keys